4 South Side hospitals are planning to merge and build one hospital - Go Tech Daily

-Four struggling South Side Chicago hospitals would be merged into a single healthcare system with a new state-of-the-art hospital and numerous community health centers with a $ 1.1 billion plan.
+Four struggling South Side Chicago hospitals plan to merge into a single healthcare system with a new, state-of-the-art hospital and a network of community health centers under a $ 1.1 billion plan announced Thursday.

-Advocate Trinity Hospital, Mercy Hospital & Medical Center, South Shore Hospital and St. Bernard Hospital – serving some of the poorest communities in the city – have been negotiating the transformation led by the Illinois Department of Healthcare & Family Services since last year. , regulator the Medicaid program on which poorer patients rely.
+Advocate Trinity Hospital, Mercy Hospital & Medical Center, South Shore Hospital and St. Bernard Hospital – serving some of the poorest communities in the city – have been negotiating the transformation led by the Illinois Department of Healthcare and Family Services since last year. , overseer of the Medicaid program that poorer patients rely on.

-The now approved, non-binding agreement must go before communities served as input, with community meetings starting from February.
+The non-binding agreement must go before communities served as input, with community meetings starting in February.
 A final agreement is expected by the summer.

 “Our individual hospitals will not be able to provide sustainable, high-quality care on the south side, given the difficult economic conditions we manage,” St. Bernard President / CEO Charles Holland told the Chicago Sun-Times during an interview with presidents of the four hospitals.